MuratCA77/Industrial-SMS/README.md

 The followings are some sample screenshots during the continuous scan of the system for microwave oven and NIST Shops experiments:

-ISMS monitor displaying microwave oven signal:
+ISMS monitor displaying microwave oven signal at 2465 MHz along with WiFi signals:

 ![terminal output_1](https://user-images.githubusercontent.com/19610600/30132362-1cccd1d2-931e-11e7-9a19-d70d5f8b4d49.jpg)